 Next-Gen Consoles to Inspire Future Generation of Gaming

 According to Newzoo, Global eSports revenues will continue to grow to $1.1 billion by the end of 2020, a year-on-year growth of +15.7%, up from $950.6 million in 2019.
-Of that 2020 global revenue, $822.4 million is predicted to come from media rights and sponsorship.
-In order to capitalize on those numbers, both Microsoft and Sony are set to release their own next generation consoles this holiday season.
+Of that 2020 global revenue, $822.4 million is predicted to come from media rights and sponsorships.
+In order to capitalize on those numbers, both Microsoft and Sony are set to release their own next-generation consoles this holiday season.

 Improvement in technology results in an increased gaming market.
 Newzoo predicts console gaming will grow +6.8% year on year to $45.2 billion, boasting over 729 million players.
 Engagement and revenues are also set to grow due to the lockdown measures.
 Anyone who has tried to purchase a gaming controller in the past 5 months has found the shelves empty, evidence of how the pandemic is benefitting the market.

-These next gen consoles will also bring along new games, exciting those who seek to make a name for themselves by ranking within a new game.
-New games can create a market for new jobs, as previously unknown players build their skills and find success building a community of followers.
+These next-gen consoles will also bring along new games, exciting those who seek to make a name for themselves by ranking within a new game.
+New games can create a market for new jobs, as previously unknown players build their skills and find success in building a community of followers.

 From predicted trends, there is no indication that the increasing gaming market will slow down anytime soon.
 Even as our current circumstances are causing sluggish numbers in many industries, the gaming/eSports world has flourished during the pandemic.
 As long as companies like Microsoft and Sony are able to keep up with demand, there is no stopping the next generation of gamers.